 Inside my Loff studio I mixed 96% Ethanol with pigments and paint, instead of water, to prevent the mediums freezing so quickly- despite this time-aid, icicles would freeze almost instantly on paper, brushes and on my skin-

 The Loff Hut provided beautiful shelter and the most spectacular outlook I’ve ever had from a studio, however without heating, the temperature inside was -20 C and my clothes, nose, toes and fingers would quickly freeze.
 I interspersed spurts of painting with walks and jogs North, East, South and West, feeling the perameters of the environment I was painting.
-(Lots of hot coffee and dark chocolate was also helpful in maintaining warmth in the blood!)
+(Lots of hot coffee and dark chocolate were also helpful in maintaining warmth in the blood!)

 Since returning to Scotland, we have all been enduring this surreal period of lockdown due to COVID-19.
 At the end of March ‘One Body, One World’, a new solo exhibition was due to travel to Iceland to open in Akureyri as part of ASSW20, however the work remains in its shipping crate in my studio.
 As do the paintings in progress, pigments, oil, gloss and hundreds of brushes- all locked up until further notice: WASPS Artists in limbo.